tcrasset/clos-network-policies/README.md

 ## Prerequisites

 You'll need to have `mininet` and `pox` installed.
 The best option for you would be to setup a virtual machine.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

+## Acknowledgments

+Thanks to Professors G. Leduc, B. Donnet and L. Mathy for their course Netowrk Infrastructures and C. Soldani, the assistant, who created this project.